zulip/zulip/README.dev.md

 =================================

 Once the development environment is running, you can visit
-<http://localhost:9991/> in your browser.
-By default, the development
+<http://localhost:9991/> in the browser on the host machine.
+By
+default, the development
 server homepage just shows a list of the users that exist on the server and you can login as any of them by just clicking on a user.
 This setup saves time for the common case where you want to test